fstark/portal/docs/machines.md

 # Portal inventory

-This is a list of Portal we know of, and their specificities
+This is a list of Portal we know of, and their specificities.

+We only list machines for which we know the whereabouts and have either extensive pictures or physical access to.

 | Nickname | Serial | Date | Version |
 | -------- | ------ | ---- | ------- |